CoryPress/4883-SWTools-Press/Assignments/A04/README.md

 # NFL Stat Mining with SQL

 ### queries.sql
-* sql queries required to get each stat
+* sql queries required to get each stat with no other calculations needed